-We have been living through a lot of stress : hurricanes, news of storm-related suffering, reports on the dangers of climate change and environmental pollution, the impacts of ongoing wars, and scary economic events involving basics such as fuel, housing, and the banking system.
+We have been living through a lot of stress: bad politics, Christian persecution, news of people suffering from natural disasters, reports on the dangers of climate change and environmental pollution, the impacts of war, and scary economic events involving basics such as fuel, housing, and the banking system.

 We also are experiencing in our parishes and families the stressors of major illnesses and deaths, separations and divorces, addictions, job changes, the pressures of pop and peer cultures on our children, and other troubling life challenges.

 For many of us, these stressors accumulate on top of a load of unresolved traumas and suffering from earlier in our lives.
 Different people have different carrying capacities: Some seem able to manage a huge reservoir of built-up stress; others are overwhelmed with only a few stressors.
 Everyone may at times, with a big enough load, experience a kind of “spill-over” into symptoms of anxiety or depression or excessive anger.

 Extending compassion to ourselves and to each other, following the model of Jesus, is one of the most valuable keys to living well during multiple stressors.